dw-thomson/gadi_cheatsheet/README.md

 XDG_DATA_HOME="/scratch/dz70/dt9853/xdg_data_home",R_LIBS_USER="/g/data/dz70/dt9853/Compute_Assets/Software/R_Libs/4.2.1"

 # make sure project is what you want, e.g. dz70
+# scratch/dz70+gdata/dz70
 # also just incase put your "Jobfs size" as 100GB

 # on https://are.nci.org.au, after job is requested, a 'connect to RStudio Server' button appears

+# should be able to see the job submitted by PBS
+qstat
 ```